-(a) Establishment and Control. - There is hereby established as a special fund, separate and apart from all public moneys or funds of this State, an Unemployment Insurance Fund, which shall be administered by the Commission-Division's Employment Insurance Section exclusively for the purposes of this Chapter.
-This fund shall consist of:

-(1) All contributions collected under this Chapter, together with any interest earned upon any moneys in the fund;

-(2) Any property or conviction acquired through the use of moneys belonging to
+- (a) Establishment and Control.
+There is hereby established as a special fund, separate and apart from all public moneys or funds of this State, an Unemployment Insurance Fund, which shall be administered by the Commission Division's Employment Insurance Section exclusively for the purposes of this Chapter.
+This fund shall consist of: - (1) All contributions collected under this Chapter, together with any interest earned upon any moneys in the fund; - (2) Any property or securities acquired through the use of moneys belonging to the fund; - (3) All earnings of such property or securities;